kernelfucker/tor-keeper/README.md

 system-wide tor keeper/tunnel

 # compile
-$ clang tor-keeper.c -o tor-keeper
+$ clang tor-keeper.c -o tor-keeper -Os -s

 # usage
 important: do not forget to backup the **torrc** you are using